-[Last update: January 2014]
+Last update: March 2015

-ESRB risk dashboard: description of the indicators
+Description of the indicators

 The ESRB risk dashboard is structured according to a set of risk categories comprising interlinkages and composite measures of systemic risk, macroeconomic risk, credit risk, liquidity and funding risk, market risk, and solvency and profitability risk.
-The indicators within each risk category are selected on the basis of the principles of (i) relevance for macroprudential policies, (ii) availability of the data, and (iii) where possible the forward-looking nature of the indicator.
+The indicators within each risk category are selected on the basis of the principles of (i) relevance for macro-prudential policies, (ii) availability of the data, and (iii) where possible the forward-looking nature of the indicator.
 This note describes each indicator in the dashboard as well as the information it provides from a systemic risk perspective.

-Interlinkages and composite measures of systemic risk
+1. Interlinkages and composite measures of systemic risk

 This section of the risk dashboard comprises a set of synthetic indicators of systemic risk and measures of interlinkages across financial markets.

-First, the composite indicator of systemic stress (CISS, indicator 1.1) captures several symptoms of stress in different segments of the financial system, such as equity and bond markets, and foreign exchange and money markets; the contributions of each market to systemic stress are then combined to create a single indicator.
+First, the composite indicator of systemic stress (CISS/Sovereign CISS, indicator 1.1) captures several symptoms of stress in different segments of the financial system, such as equity and bond markets, and foreign exchange and money markets; the contributions of each market to systemic stress are then combined to create a single indicator.
 The CISS hinges on the idea that financial stress is more systemic and thus more dangerous for the economy as a whole if financial instability spreads more widely across the whole financial system.
 It thus takes into account the time-varying cross-correlations between its subcomponents and puts more weight on situations in which stress prevails in several market segments at the same time.
 The value of this indicator is constrained to lie inside the unit interval: greater values indicate periods of higher financial distress, and they also capture lower preferences for holding risky or illiquid assets (flight to quality and flight to liquidity respectively).
+The Sovereign CISS applies the same concept to sovereign bond markets by looking into different sources of stress, i.e. yield, volatility, and liquidity.

-Moreover, the risk dashboard includes a specific indicator of systemic stress in the banking sector (indicator 1.2); this indicator shows the probability of simultaneous default by two or more large and complex banking groups (LCBG) within a horizon of one year.
-Based on CDS prices, in practice the indicator measures markets' perception of how fragile the banking system is to the default of one of its constituents.
+Moreover, the risk dashboard includes a specific indicator of systemic stress in the banking sector and sovereign bond markets (indicator 1.2); this indicator shows the probability of simultaneous default by two or more large and complex banking groups and of two or more sovereigns, respectively, within a horizon of one year.
+Based on CDS prices, in practice the indicator measures markets' perception of how fragile the system is to the default of two of its constituents.